GATE 2021

 - Difference between GATE qualifying cutoff and admission cutoff

-Candidates need to understand the difference between qualifying cutoff and the admission cutoff for GATE.
+Candidates need to understand the difference between the qualifying cutoff and the admission cutoff for GATE.
 The qualifying cutoff is the institute eligibility cutoff while admission cutoff ensures a call for admission at IITs, NITs, IIITs, and CFTIs.
 Qualifying GATE cutoff is released by the conducting authority and available on GOAPS while admission cutoffs are released by the individual participating institute and available on their respective counselling portals-CCMT/ COAPS.

 Qualifying Gate Cut off | Admission Gate Cut off |